-How does the LED work?
+How does the bi-color LED circuit work

 How does the addition of the NPN transistor work?